Skip to contents

 selProbMin

 A numerical scalar in [0,1].
-Predictors with a selection probability greater than selProbMin are shown as colored bars.
-The color is defined by col[1].
+Predictors with a selection probability greater than selProbMin are considered selected and colored by the input from selColor.
 By default, selProbMin is extracted from the parameters stored in se.

 selProbMinPlot